gavinlyonsrepo/raspberrypi_tempmon/README.md

 * Title : Display the ARM CPU and GPU temperature of Raspberry Pi 2/3
-* Description: This bash script will display the ARM CPU and GPU temperature of Raspberry Pi 2/3 includes GPIO LED output, logging, alarm and mailing options.
+* Description: This bash script will display the ARM CPU and GPU temperature of Raspberry Pi 2/3 includes GPIO LED output, logging, alarm limit, graph and e-mailing options.
-The main script is written in bash but it uses a python module for the GPIO LED function.
+The main script is written in bash but it uses two python module for the GPIO LED function and for the graph function.
 * Author: Gavin Lyons

 Table of contents